-The existence of land that farmers currently set aside, often a 3m strip of land next to some of their fields to allow horse riders to ride off-road could be utilised and shared with cyclists when the route of a new off road route is being investigated.
+The existence of land that farmers currently set aside, often a 3m strip of land next to some of their fields, could be utilised and shared with cyclists and horse riders when the route of a new off road route is being investigated.
 Working through the local Parish Council who may have an existing relationship with landowners may well lead to positive engagement.